 There Are Different Formulas for Many Ailments

 Every baby is different and many infants are born with needs that affect what they are fed.
 Walking down the formula aisle at any grocery store, a mother will be confronted with dozens of different types of formula.
 While most of those formula canisters will be roughly the same, some were created for a specific purpose.

 For babies born with allergies to cow’s milk, there are a few brands that offer non-dairy formula, usually in soy form.
 For babies with a variety of allergies, there are a few types of hypoallergenic formulas that can be used instead.
 These formulas are hypoallergenic because the proteins in the formula have already been broken down, making them easy to digest.

-Another common ailment facing babies is infant reflux.
-Infant reflux is a condition where food backs up through the oesophagus instead of being digested.
+Another common ailment facing babies is infant re-flux.
+Infant re-flux is a condition where food backs up through the oesophagus instead of being digested.
 Luckily, there’s a simple solution that can help babies with this issue.
-There are a few formulas on the market that have a thickener added to them, making it harder for the formula to back up out of the stomach.
+There are a few formulas on the market that have a thickener added to them.
+This makes it harder for the formula to back up out of the stomach.

 You Can Mimic Breastfeeding While Formula Feeding

 Many women who formula feed due to an inability to breastfeed worry that they may be missing out on a quality bonding experience with their baby.
 However, it’s pretty easy to recreate the experience of breastfeeding while still using formula.

 With a bottle, this can be done using a method known as pace feeding.
 Pace feeding is a method of feeding that is specifically paced in order to recreate the way a baby would feed at the breast.
 During pace feeding, the parent holds the bottle horizontally to slow the flow of the milk and force the baby to actively suckle, the same way they would at the breast.